Resist Anti-Aging Ultra-Light Antioxidant Serum - Travel size

 How to use

 Apply morning and/or nighttime as desired.
 After cleansing, toning, and exfoliating, smooth a few drops onto face, neck and eye area.
-May be applied under or over moisturiser.
+May be applied under your moisturiser.
 For daytime, always follow with a moisturiser containing a broad-spectrum sunscreen rated SPF 30 or greater.

 Thank you for submitting your review!
 It will be reviewed by our staff before it is posted.